Upon completion of the M.Ed. in Early Childhood Education, a graduate will be able to:

 Compare and contrast leadership theories and models as related to early childhood professionals, and reflect on personal teaching and leadership practices based on these theories and models to create personal leadership goals within teaching or administration.

-Advocate for young children and their families through appropriate application of current models, theories, and methods for supporting families and children in early childhood contexts.
+Advocate for young children and their families through appropriate application of current models, theories, and methods for supporting families and children in early childhood contexts, including supporting diversity.

 Employ leadership skills to manage personnel, evaluate staff and programs, market programs, and apply financial management methods.
 (Administration Specialization)